nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [packrup](https://github.com/harlan-zw/packrup) - Simple utils to pack (and unpack) arrays and strings to a flat object.
 - [cwait](https://github.com/charto/cwait) - Limit number of promises running in parallel.
 - [remember-promise](https://github.com/redabacha/remember-promise) - Remembering promises that were made.
+- [Angu](https://github.com/jsdw/angu) - Small DSL/interpreter that can be used to evaluate simple expressions.

 ## Links